Perverse schobers, stability conditions and quadratic differentials I: First examples of perverse schobers with arc system kits

 The simplest case of a spherical fibration as in \eqref{eq:sphfib} is the map $S^{n-1}\rightarrow \ast$.
 Perverse schobers built from the corresponding spherical adjunction were considered in \cite{Chr22,Chr21b}.
 Their global sections were shown to describe the derived $\infty$-categories of relative Ginzburg algebras of $n$-angulated surfaces.
-In this section, we consider perverse schobers which are locally described by the spherical adjunctions arising from the spherical fibrations as in \eqref{eq:sphfib}.
+In this section, we consider the more general class of perverse schobers which are locally described by the spherical adjunctions arising from the spherical fibrations from \eqref{eq:sphfib}.

 Recall that $\spider_j$ denotes the $j$-spider (Definition~\ref{def:spider}). \begin{construction} Let $j\in \NUM$.
 For all $1\leq k\leq j$, the following two types of data are equivalent: \begin{enumerate} \item[i)] an identification of the halfedges of $\spider_{k}$ with a subset of the halfedges of $\spider_j$, respecting the cyclic order on halfedges. \item[ii)] integers $d(a,b)\geq 1$ for all consecutive halfedges of $\spider_{k}$ at $v$, such that the sum of all these integers is equal to $j$. \end{enumerate} One passes from the data as in i) to data as in ii) by setting $d(a,b)=l$ for two consecutive halfedges $a,b$ of $\spider_{k}$ if $b$ follows in $\spider_j$ after the halfedge $a$ after $l$ steps.